VictorTaelin/Interaction-Calculus/README.md

 A C implementation of the Interaction Calculus.

-For more info, read the [Spec](./InteractionCalculus.md).
+For more info, read the Spec.

 TODO:

-- implement a mini hashmaps (for parser, stringifier, and more)
+- Implement a mini hashmap (for parser, stringifier, and more).
-- add a tail call primitive Taelin
+- Add a tail call primitive (Taelin).
-- complete the metal implementation
+- Complete the metal implementation.
-- add a garbage collector → freelist / collect() (trigger LAM-ERA) Nicolas
+- Add a garbage collector → freelist / collect() (trigger LAM-ERA) (Nicolas).
-- adicionar tipos (Uni, Sum, Mul, Fix) -> rec struct em C! malloc()
+- Add types (Uni, Sum, Mul, Fix) → recursive struct in C! malloc().
-- adicionar o collapse() da HVM3 (no lugar normal())
+- Add the collapse() from HVM3 (replacing normal()).
-- adicionar o equal() : Type → Term → Type → Term → Bool
+- Add equal() : Type → Term → Type → Term → Bool.
-- adicionar o enumerator : (id : u32) → (typ : Type) → Term
+- Add the enumerator : (id : u32) → (typ : Type) → Term.
-- adicionar a versão Metal
+- Add the Metal version.